 The term freak is rarely used here due mainly to the modern usage and current negative connotation of the word.
 Etymologically speaking the word freak is an accurate epithet, meaning simply that which deviates from the expected, and many marvels held the title with pride during the heyday of human exhibition.
 That was until 1903 when a group of human attractions, under contract to James Bailey, organized into the Protective Order of Prodigies and fervently protested the use of the word.
 Their bid failed miserably and the wonder in the word continued to decline.
 But I have decided to honor the wishes of the Protective Order of Prodigies and indeed follow in the example of the great P.T.
 Barnum, who never used the word freak during his career, and use human marvel when describing these wondrous human beings.

-On one final note, I would like to point out that I am not a sideshow historian.
+On one final note, I would like to point out that we are not sideshow historians.
 Sideshow was a very specific period of time in history and there are others far more versed in that history.
-It just so happens that my field of study often overlaps into sideshow.
-I am more accurately described as a teratological historian.
-Today teratology generally refers to the medical study of teratogenesis or the occurrences of congenital malformations and grossly deformed individuals.
+It just so happens that our field of study often overlaps into sideshow.
+We are more accurately described as teratological historians.
+Today, teratology generally refers to the medical study of teratogenesis or the occurrences of congenital malformations and grossly deformed individuals.
 However previously, as far back as the 17 century, teratology referred to the discourse and study of prodigies, marvels and everything abnormally extraordinary.

-This site is dedicated to highlighting the remarkable lives of those born exceedingly different.
+Thehumanmarvels.com is a site dedicated to highlighting the remarkable lives of those born exceedingly different.
 Human marvels who overcame seemingly horrific, socially crippling deformities and adverse situations to stand as uplifting testaments to human spirit and serve as inspiring examples of human tenacity.

-The work of J. Tithonus Pednaud has been featured in various media including CBC Radio, Rue Morgue Magazine, Bizarre Magazine, G4TV and many others.
-He also occasionally lectures on human genetic variety and monstrous origins.
+The work of thehumanmarvels.com has been featured in various media including CBC Radio, Rue Morgue Magazine, Bizarre Magazine, G4TV and many others.